seekinginfiniteloop/PlainLicense/docs/faq/index.md

 Many countries also have laws promoting plain language.
 In the United States, the Plain Writing Act of 2010 requires federal agencies to write "clear Government communication that the public can understand and use."
 We think that's a good idea for everyone, not just the government.
 [Plainlanguage.gov][plainlanguage.gov] is a great resource for plain writing.

-## I can read well, why should I care about plain language?  :material-chat-question-outline:
+## I understand legal writing, why should I care about plain language?  :material-chat-question-outline:

 **Plain language is for everyone.** We have spent our lives reading and writing complex writing, and our schools often reward us for it.
 But that doesn't mean it's the best way to communicate.
 Plain language prioritizes understanding first, which is really the point of writing, isn't it?
 That's important for everyone, not just people who struggle with reading.